daryldewilde/daryldev/README.md

 # DarylDev Portfolio

 DarylDev Portfolio is a personal portfolio website built with Django.
-It showcases projects, skills, and experiences, and includes features like a contact form, downloadable resume, and Progressive Web App (PWA) support.
+It showcases projects, skills, and experiences, and includes features like a contact form, downloadable resume.

 ## Features

 - **Dynamic Portfolio**: Displays projects, skills, experiences, and certificates dynamically from the database.
 - **Contact Form**: Allows visitors to send messages directly to the owner.
-- **Downloadable Resume**: Generates a PDF version of the portfolio for download.
-- **Progressive Web App (PWA)**: Installable and offline-capable.
 - **Responsive Design**: Optimized for both desktop and mobile devices.
 - **Certificates Section**: Showcases certificates with images and titles.